 Locally, Individual Training Accounts (ITA) are used for students to access educational services from providers on our ATOL.
-Customers participating in On the Job Training, Customized Training, Paid Work Experience or Paid Internship, and Apprenticeships are not subject to ATOL limitations.
+Customers participating in On the Job Training, Customized Training, Paid Work Experience or Paid Internship, and Apprenticeships are not subject to ATOL limitations, however, priority usage of funds is geared toward those businesses within our targeted sectors.

 Occasions arise when individuals may wish to attend training out of our area for targeted occupations.
 This often occurs when a trainee resides near another county/workforce area with a closer training institution.
 When this happens we refer to the other area's eligible training provider list.
 Approval for attendance at an educator not on our local list may be given by senior management if the training provider has been vetted and approved by the other workforce area.
-A denial to the request will be given in instances where the provider has not been approved by the other area.
+A denial to the request may be given in instances where the provider has not been approved by the other area.

-(11) Individual training accounts: Describe the process and criteria for issuing Individual Training Accounts.
-WIOA §108(b)(19)
+(11) Individual training accounts: Describe the process and criteria for issuing Individual Training Accounts (ITAs) (WIOA §108(b)(19)).

-A. Describe any ITA limitations established by the board
+A. Describe any ITA limitations established by the board;